 Like in Dimmuborgir, the lava has created fascinating shapes and then been eroded.

 After a few steps (be careful with rain it can be slippery), I was rewarded with some nice views of Lake Myvatn and the pseudo-craters.
 This promontory is close to the gate.
 I should have drawn a map while I was there, I am sorry.

-You can see the amount of trees in the Hofdi park compared to the bare volcanic landscapes around.
+You can see the numerous trees in the Hofdi park compared to the bare volcanic landscapes around.